saslani/saslani.github.io/_posts/2018-11-07-leadership-styles.md

   </div>
   <div class="right text">
     <p>
-      Visionary leadership is crucial in having a Successful organization.
-A visionary leader is hard to replace.
-      It's important for the visionary leader to document their principals who that their succeeders can leave up to explanations and are able to learn and improve what made the organization Successful at some time.
+      Visionary leadership is crucial in having a successful organization.
+A visionary leader is an innovator and is hard to replace.
+It's important for the visionary leader to document their principals so that their successors can follow.
+In an event that the visonary successfull steps down or in Steve Job passes away, the successor and the followers need to refer to the principals to help the organization survive.
 Otherwise, the organization will go through a difficult time, if they ever manage to survive.
 Therefore, one of the skills of a visionary leader is great communication!
     </p>
     <p>
-      These leaders are not only creative and are able to be very direct and clear about their vision and thoughts but they are also great listeners.
+      Visionary leaders are not only creative and are able to be very direct and clear about their vision and thoughts but they are also great listeners.
 They understand that even though they are in a position to make the final decision, they may not always have the best or the most accurate idea.
 They actively listen to those around them and welcome, in fact encourage, their opinion with an open mind.